James-Dyer/lambda-delta-chapter-website/README.md

 A dynamic and responsive website for the **Lambda Delta Chapter of Sigma Chi** at UC Merced, built with React and styled using CSS modules.

 ## Features
+- Home Page: Introductory video and chapter background with responsive layout.
+- Awards: Highlights Peterson and Balfour awards with interactive elements.
 - Member Directory: Organized view of the chapter's Head Table, Executive Committee, Outreach Committee, and Actives.
-- Awards Page: Highlights Peterson Blue and Balfour awards with interactive elements.
-- Home Page: Introductory video and chapter background with responsive layout.
 - Donate Page: Options to support the chapter and the Huntsman Cancer Institute.
+- Philanthropy Page: Highlight's the chapter's commitment to charitable causes.
 - Mobile Friendly: Fully responsive design with flexible layouts and scalable media.

 ## Technologies Used